Winterizing Your Outboard Motor

 This less-toxic antifreeze is made from propylene glycol.
 West Marine’s Pure Oceans brand antifreeze is premium “virgin” antifreeze, meaning it has not been recycled.
 It also has corrosion inhibitors to protect the engine and cooling system.

-Marine Engine Stor is made for Johnson/Evinrude engines with maintenance valve
+Marine Engine Stor includes an adapter that fits Johnson/Evinrude engines with a maintenance valve.

 Three levels of concentration